Cookies on this website

 thumbnail_3_What_Is_An_Emotion.jpg

 Emotions play a key role in our everyday lives.
-They influence how we interact with other people and how we navigate our (social) environment .
+They influence how we interact with other people and how we navigate our (social) environment.
 For example, fear might prompt us to avoid danger, while happiness encourages social connection, and surprise might make us try and make sense of a situation.
 Despite their importance, and the attention they have received from different fields such as neuroscience, psychology and philosophy, it is difficult to define what an emotion is.
 Most researchers agree that emotions are complex psychological and physiological reactions to internal events (thoughts, imaginations) and external events (situations and context).
-Emotions can be characterized by:
+Emotions can be characterised by:

 • Subjective experiences → The feelings we have when we experience an emotion.